roderickmackenzie/matlab_robot_buggy/WS1/worksheet_1.md

 <p align="center">
 <img src="./images_small/wiring_motor_driver.jpg"  width=80% >

-Figure 16: Fitting the control cable to the motor driver board.
+Figure 16: Fitting the control cable to the motor driver board, note there is a wrong way and a right way to fit the cable.
 </p>

 Old